RScodes/lua-discord-bot/README.md

 to use it just make a token in the config and then you can run the bot.

-if you want a bat file to run the bot without needing to open cmd prompt all the time then go to [this repo](https://github.com/RScodes/DiscordBot-Batch) and find the discordia.bat file and follow all instructions in the readme
+if you want a bat file to run the bot without needing to open cmd prompt then just paste the code [here](https://github.com/RScodes/DiscordBot-Batch/blob/master/discordia.bat) and follow all instructions in the readme file